python/cpython/Doc/about.rst

 ========================

-These documents are generated from `reStructuredText`_ sources using `Sphinx`_, a documentation processor originally created for Python.
+Python's documentation is generated from `reStructuredText`_ sources using `Sphinx`_, a documentation generator originally created for Python and now maintained as an independent project.

 .. _reStructuredText: https://docutils.sourceforge.io/rst.html
 .. _Sphinx: https://www.sphinx-doc.org/